borgateo/blog-2025/src/posts/happyness-part-2.md

 ## **The Pursuit of Happyness: Part II**

 It’s 2025.
-Eleven years later, after my first post on <a href="{{ '/posts/happyness/' | url }}">The Pursuit of Happyness</a>, I’m still at it… just with different tools and higher stakes.
+Eleven years later, after my first thought on <a href="{{ '/posts/happyness/' | url }}">The Pursuit of Happyness</a>, I’m still at it… just with different tools and higher stakes.

 I’ve been fully remote, fully distributed since 2015.
 No office, no commute—just bandwidth and trust.